CPA-wrk/BAQM/README.md

 ## Example

+These examples use the built-in R data sets `iris`, `swiss`, and `mtcars`, and show:

-Here are summaries of built-in R data sets `swiss` and `iris`, with
+- brief statistical summaries of data sets `iris` and `swiss`,

-- a best-subsets analysis of modeling Fertility in `swiss` and
+- a concise best-subsets report for regression modeling of Fertility in `swiss`,
-- a linear model with analytics of Sepal Length in `iris`.
+- expanded statistical summaries for linear models of Sepal Length in `iris` and miles per gallon in `mtcars`, and
+- a 4-way diagnostic plot for the `mtcars` model.

 (Variable names are truncated in `swiss` to narrow the output.)